xapian/xapian-developer-guide/getting-started/index.rst

 Bootstrapping the code
 ~~~~~~~~~~~~~~~~~~~~~~

-The easiest way of building Xapian from git master is to use our bootstrap
+The easiest way of building Xapian from git main is to use our bootstrap
 script.
 It takes care of a number of things which are otherwise fiddly to get
 right, including checking you have the right version of various tools we use,
 and setting up the build system for you.